premthomas/keras-image-classification/README.md

   - Highly suggested (but not mandatory) is installing Anaconda.
 This will help you create seperate environments in which you can execute you projects on.
 Should any of the libraries that we use be upgraded or changed, the failure would be contained within the environment and would not affect all the other developments that you have.

 ## 4. More about the dataset
 Flick27 is a collection of 27 classes (such as Apple, Google, McDonalds) with each class containing about 35 images.
-The dataset is already broken up into "train" (30 images) and "validation" (5 images) sets.
-When training any model, we need to have a train and test set and hence broke the train set into two sets: a train (24 images) and a test (6 images).
+The dataset is already broken up into "train" (30 images) and "test" (5 images) sets.
+When training any model, we need to have a train and validation set and hence broke the train set into two sets: a train (24 images) and a validation (6 images).
 It is best that you put all the image files into subfolders whose names represent the class to which it belongs.
-The validation set should not be used till you have acceptable training and test accuracies.
+The test set should not be used till you have acceptable training and validation accuracies.

 ## 5. System configuration
 Laptop with